wilwerdingj/BIO-350/README.md

 trying to find final populations graphed populations taking into consideraton carrying capacity die offf and competition. saw a completely die off of one species

+IC in class 3
+started with data from assignment 4 looked into conditional if statments saw how adjusting variables such as growth rate effected population